jerryMath/ml-challenge-expenses/README.md

 Please modify `README.md` to add:

 1. Instructions on how to run your application
+	There are four .py files in total.
+Just run the 'file_parser.py'
 1. A paragraph or two about what what algorithm was chosen for which problem, why (including pros/cons) and what you are particularly proud of in your implementation, and why
+	(a).
+As for the question 1, since we know both the data and the labels and this is typical supervised-learning problem.
+I used a simple KNN algorithm and it is suitable for the data with less quantity.

+	(b).
+For question 2.
+There are no lables anymore and we need to find the potential labels (unsupervised).
+Therefore, I used K-clustering algorithm to iteratively find solutions.

+	(c).
+Before applying the algorithms, I preprocessed the data.
+First, I removed some features which are redundant and repeated ('date','tax name','tax amount').
+Then, I turned the feature 'expense description' into a one-hot type, which is a common way to process the 'string' data.
+Finally, I normalied them into 0 to 1, because I think the rest features are equally important.

+	(d).
+It may take more time for me to install Spark.
+Hence, I will hand in what I have now.
+I will try to install Spark ang run my code in Spark.
 1. Overall performance of your algorithm(s)
+	(a).
+For Q1, since I used KNN.
+The accuracy of training data is 100%.
+83% for the validation data.
+	(b).
+After applying K-cluster, the validation data's new column is:
+	['personal',
+ 	 'business',
+	 'personal',
+	 'personal',
+	 'personal',
+	 'personal',
+	 'business',
+	 'business',
+	 'business',
+	 'business',
+	 'business',
+	 'business']

 ## Submission Instructions